The tail of the length of an excursion in a trap of random size: Introduction and Main Result

 There is a well-known connection between hitting times of a random walk (or random walk in random environment) and the total population size in a branching process (or branching process in random environment) with geometric offspring laws.
 For subcritical branching processes in random environment (BPRE), a precise asymptotics for the tail of the total population size under a non-lattice assumption was given in \cite{Afa}.
 See also \cite{DPZ} for an upper bound on the same tail without non-lattice assumption.
 Again, our result can serve as an example that the precise asymptotics fails in the lattice case, at least in a particular case of a degenerate environment.
 More precisely, consider a subcritical BPRE where in each generation the law of the offspring is either geometric with expectation $>1$ or the Dirac measure at $0$.
 Denote by $T$ the total population size in this BPRE.
 Then, while the probability $\PP[T > t]$ satisfies, for positive constants $c_1$ and $c_2$ and a certain exponent $\varrho$,

 it is not regularly varying.
+More precisely, we show that $ \PP[T > t] t^{\varrho}$ is asymptotically equivalent to a nonconstant, multiplicatively periodic function, see \equ{E1.10}.
 In our setup, with $T$ denoting the time spent in a trap of random size, \eqref{E1.01} was proved in \cite{MeiLue} and it was conjectured that the tail is not regularly varying.
 This is confirmed by our result.
+Similar tail asymptotics for various quantities are known in the context of branching processes, see for instance \cite{Vatutin1974}, \cite{BigginsBingham1991}, \cite{BigginsNadarajah1993}.